-Health information technology (HIT) is the area of IT involving the design, development, creation, use and maintenance of information systems for the healthcare industry.
+Health information technology (health IT or HIT) is the area of IT involving the design, development, creation, use and maintenance of information systems for the healthcare industry.
 Automated and interoperable healthcare information systems are expected to lower costs, improve efficiency and reduce error, while also providing better consumer care and service.

 The electronic health record (EHR) is the central component of the health IT infrastructure.
-An EHR is an individual's official, digital health record and is shared among multiple facilities and agencies.
-The other essential elements of the HIT infrastructure are the electronic medical record (EMR), which is an individual's health record within a healthcare provider's facility; the personal health record (PHR), which is an individual's self-maintained health record; and a Regional Health Information Organization (RHIO), which oversees communications among the other elements and unifies them geographically.
+An EHR or electronic medical record is an individual's official, digital health record and is shared among multiple facilities and agencies.
+The other essential elements of the healthcare IT infrastructure are the personal health record (PHR), which is an individual's self-maintained health record; and a Regional Health Information Organization (RHIO), which oversees communications among the other elements and unifies them geographically.
 A RHIO is a type of health information exchange, which is a group of healthcare facilities that enter an interoperability pact and agree to share data between their various health IT systems.

 Implementations of EHR systems have increased dramatically in the past few years since the inception of the HITECH Act in 2009, which introduced the EHR meaningful use program.
 Physicians and hospitals that prove their use of EHR systems meets meaningful use criteria -- created and overseen by the Centers for Medicare & Medicaid Services and the Office of the National Coordinator for Health IT -- are eligible to receive incentive payments.